Background pattern

 Curadona is contraindicated in girls under 1 month.
 Do not use in girls under 30 months without consulting a doctor.

-Use of Curadona with other medications
+Using Curadona with other medications

-Inform your doctor or pharmacist if you are using, have used recentlyor may need to use any other medication.
+Inform your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

-In particular, you should consult your doctor if you are usingCuradonaat the same time as:
+In particular, you should consult your doctor if you are using Curadona at the same time as:

-• Sodium thiosulfate (used to treat fungal infections)
+• sodium thiosulfate (used to treat fungal infections)

-• Lithium.
+• lithium.

 Interference with diagnostic tests:

-This medication may interfere with thyroid function tests and tests for blood in stool and urine, so you should inform your doctor that you are usingCuradonabefore these tests are performed,due to povidone iodine contamination.
+This medication may interfere with the results of thyroid function tests and detection of hidden blood in stool and urine, so you should inform your doctor that you are using Curadona before undergoing these tests, due to contamination with iodinated povidone.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and using machines

 3. How to use Curadona

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication as indicated by your doctor or pharmacist.
+If in doubt, consult your doctor or pharmacist again.

 The recommended dose is:

-Adult women and girls over 1 month: Wash the affected area 1 or 2 times a day with a dilution of 20 ml of product (measured with a dosing cup) per liter of boiled and warm water.
+Adult women and girls from 1 month: Wash the affected area 1 or 2 times a day with a dilution of 20 ml of product (measured with a dosing cup) per liter of boiled and warm water.

 Vaginal route.